awsdocs/aws-cdk-guide/v2/serverless_example.md

 # Create a serverless Hello World application<a name="serverless_example"></a>

-In this tutorial, you use the AWS Cloud Development Kit \(AWS CDK\) to create a simple serverless Hello World application that implements a basic API backend by creating the following:
+In this tutorial, you use the AWS Cloud Development Kit \(AWS CDK\) to create a simple serverless Hello World application that implements a basic API backend consisting of the following:
 + **Amazon API Gateway REST API** – Provides an HTTP endpoint that is used to invoke your function through an HTTP GET request\.
 + **AWS Lambda function** – Function that returns a `Hello World!` message when invoked with the HTTP endpoint\.
 + **Integrations and permissions** – Configuration details and permissions for your resources to interact with one another and perform actions, such as writing logs to Amazon CloudWatch\.